onefoursix/hdfs-inotify-example/README.md

 HDFS iNotify example

-See http://www.slideshare.net/Hadoop_Summit/keep-me-in-the-loop-inotify-in-hdfs for info on iNotify
+See http://www.slideshare.net/Hadoop_Summit/keep-me-in-the-loop-inotify-in-hdfs for info on iNotify, particularly slide #16

 You must run this tool as the hdfs user.